Zuckerwattederivat/sharestuff/readme.md

 ## Support

-Use the issue ticker to submit bugs or requests. :simple_smile: <br>
+Use the issue ticker to submit bugs or requests. :blush: <br>
 If you want to contribute to this project you are very welcome to do so. :octocat: :metal:

 ## License